 |Citi AT&T Access More (No Longer Available)|

 You can only transfer points earned from the Citi ThankYou Premier, Citi Prestige, and Citi Chairman cards directly to airline partners.
 The Citi Chairman card is no longer available, but existing cardholders can still transfer points.

-Having 1 of these cards enables you to combine your points from other ThankYou points earning cards (like the Citi AT&T Access More, Citi ThankYou Preferred, Citi ThankYou Preferred for College Students, or CitiBusiness ThankYou card) with your Citi Prestige, Citi Premier, or Citi Chairman account.
+Having one of these cards enables you to combine your points from other ThankYou points earning cards, like the Citi ThankYou Preferred, Citi ThankYou Preferred for College Students, Citi AT&T Access More (no longer available) or CitiBusiness ThankYou (no longer available) card with your Citi Prestige, Citi ThankYou Premier, or Citi Chairman account.
 And then transfer them to airline and hotel partners!

-There are bonus spending categories for these cards too.
+There are bonus spending categories for some of these cards, too.

 4. Starwood Preferred Guest